mabn17/ramverk1-module/README.md

 ## Install with composer

-We install the Weather app as a module from Packagist.
+We install the Weather app as a module from [Packagist](https://packagist.org/packages/mabn17/weather).

 ```
-composer require anax/weather
+composer require mabn17/weather
 ```

 ### Automatic Installation (optionall)